-Alec Baldwin On SNL ‘Takes The Piss’ Out Of Donald Trump
+Alec Baldwin On ‘SNL’ ‘Takes The Pi**’ Out Of Donald Trump

 — Donald J. Trump (@realDonaldTrump) December 4, 2016

 Perhaps the harshest zinger of the Alec Baldwin SNL skit was when he responded to a question regarding the dismantling of Obamacare.
-Alec Baldwin, taking the piss as Donald Trump, responds to the mock-reporter,
+Alec Baldwin, taking the pi** as Donald Trump, responds to the mock-reporter.

 “Listen, sweetheart, I’m about to be president, we’re all going to die.”